Sepideh-Rezaeirad/PhysioNetChallenge-2019/README.md

 ### How to Implement

-You have to follow below steps to implement and evaluate the proposed Early Prediction of Sepsis
+You have to follow below steps to implement and evaluate the proposed Early Prediction of Sepsis.

   - `Download data`
   - `Fill missing data`